just-buildsystem/justbuild/doc/concepts/profiling.md

 The build tool `just` has an option `--profile` with one file name as parameter.
-This option is accepted by all `just` subcommands that do at least analysis.
+This option is accepted by all `just` subcommands that depend on analysis-related options (including `"describe"`).
 After completing the attempt for the requested task, it writes to the specified file name a file containing information about that attempt.
 This also happens if no build was attempted despite being requested, e.g., due to failure in analysis.